comp129/comp55/docs/labs/15-Figma.md

 Change your square to a dark red and then change your circle's stroke to a light blue, and line weight somewhere between 20 - 30.

-#### By now your figma board should like something like
+#### By now your figma board should like something like this

+_"Graphic Design is My Passion"_
 ![progress point 1](lab15media/figma-lab-progress-point-1.png)

 ## Challenge Object 1

-Here's the first challenge shape or shape(s); try to make something as similar to this as possible.
+Here's the first challenge shape or shape(s).

+Try to make something as similar to this as possible.

 ![Challenge Shape 1](lab15media/figma-lab-challenge-shape-1.png)